Murder!: Plot

-During a prison visit with Baring, John learns Fane's secret: he is half-caste and passing as white, and Druce had threatened to expose him to Diana, with whom he was in love, neither of them knowing that Diana already knew this.
-John cunningly tries to lure a confession out of Fane, by asking him to audition for a new play he has been writing.
+During a prison visit with Baring, Sir John learns Fane's secret: he is half-caste and passing as white, and Druce had threatened to expose him to Diana, with whom he was in love, neither of them knowing that Diana already knew this.
+Sir John cunningly tries to lure a confession out of Fane, by asking him to audition for a new play he has been writing.
 John describes a plot closely resembling the murder, and Fane realises that they know he committed the crime and understand how and why he did it.
 Fane leaves without confessing and returns to his previous job as a transvestite trapeze performer in a circus.
-John and the others go there to confront him again.
+Sir John and the others go there to confront him again.
 During Fane's performance, he looks down and sees them waiting.
 Despairing, he knots his access rope into a noose, slips it over his head, and jumps to his death.
-John and Markham discover Fane had written a confession to the murder before his suicide.
+Sir John and Markham discover Fane had written a confession to the murder before his suicide.

-At the film's conclusion, Diana is shown free and glamorously dressed in a white fur, entering a beautiful room and being welcomed warmly by John, who receives her lovingly.
-The camera pulls back and reveals this is the last scene of a new play, possibly the new play, in which Diana stars opposite John.
+At the film's conclusion, Diana is shown free and glamorously dressed in a white fur, entering a beautiful room and being welcomed warmly by Sir John, who receives her lovingly.
+The camera pulls back and reveals this is the last scene of a new play, possibly the new play, in which Diana stars opposite Sir John.
 They kiss as the curtain falls.